 1 hour.
-The process of developing a topic proposal for the dissertation and for completing a foundational review of literature in support of the topic.
+The process of identifying the ministry problem to address, developing a research proposal for the dissertation, and for completing a foundational review of literature in support of the topic.
 Additional course fee may be required.

 DMIN 726 Customized Course II